braice/MuMuDVB/doc/README.txt

 Autoconfiguration
 -----------------

-MuMuDVB is able to find the channels in the transponder and their PIDs (Program IDentifiers).
+MuMuDVB is able to find the channels in the transponder, their PIDs (Program IDentifiers), names, and Logical channel numbers.

 Without autoconfiguration, you have to set the transponder parameters, and for each channel, the multicast ip, the name and the PIDs (PMT, audio, video, teletext etc...)

-If the PIDs are changed, MuMuDVB will automatically update the channels except if you put `autoconf_pid_update=0` in your configuration file.
+If the channel list or the PIDs are changed, MuMuDVB will automatically update the channels.

-MuMuDVB is able to do two kinds of autoconfiguration:
+In autoconfiguration MuMuDVB will try to detect everything and keep the user set parameters fixed.
+So you can tune manually only things which are relevant for your usage like the multicast IP.
+You can also use templates to generate multicast IP or other parameters.

+We will review autoconfiguration starting without personalization then the cases when you want to change specific parameters for a (several) channel(s).

-Full autoconfiguration
+Pure autoconfiguration
 ~~~~~~~~~~~~~~~~~~~~~~

 This is the easiest way to use MuMuDVB.